top of page

 EATING BEHAVIOURS: WHAT ARE THE EXPERIENCES OF PEOPLE WITH PMDD

-My Masters student, Dr Relindis Nkeng Ebesoh, interviewed people with PMDD about their eating behaviours.
+Masters student, Dr Relindis Nkeng Ebesoh, interviewed people with PMDD about their eating behaviours.

-We found that people with PMDD display disorded eating similar to those of eating disorders such as bulimia nervosa, binge eating disorder and anorexia nervosa.
+We found that people with PMDD display disordered eating similar to those of eating disorders such as bulimia nervosa, binge eating disorder and anorexia nervosa.
 Knowing this is important for developing the right type of support.

 We hope to publish Relindis's findings soon!